-Polio is a contagious viral illness that in its most severe form causes paralysis, difficulty breathing and sometimes death.
+Polio is a contagious viral illness that in its most severe form causes nerve injury leading to paralysis, difficulty breathing and sometimes death.

-In the U.S., the last case of naturally occurring polio happened in 1979.
-Today, despite a concerted global eradication campaign, poliovirus continues to affect children and adults in Afghanistan, Pakistan and some African countries.
+In the U.S., the last case of naturally occurring polio was in 1979.
+Today, despite a worldwide effort to wipe out polio, poliovirus continues to affect children and adults in parts of Asia and Africa.

-The Centers for Disease Control and Prevention (CDC) advises taking precautions to protect against polio if you're traveling anywhere there's a risk of polio.
+The Centers for Disease Control and Prevention (CDC) advises taking precautions to protect yourself from polio if you're traveling anywhere there's a risk of polio.

-If you're a previously vaccinated adult who plans to travel to an area where polio is occurring, you should receive a booster dose of inactivated poliovirus vaccine (IPV).
-Immunity after a booster dose lasts a lifetime.
+Adults who have been vaccinated who plan to travel to an area where polio is occurring should receive a booster dose of inactivated poliovirus vaccine (IPV).
+Immunity after a booster lasts a lifetime.

-Although polio can cause paralysis and death, the vast majority of people who are infected with the poliovirus don't become sick and are never aware they've been infected with polio.
+Although polio can cause paralysis and death, the majority of people who are infected with the virus don't get sick and aren't aware they've been infected.

-Some people who develop symptoms from the poliovirus contract nonparalytic polio — a type of polio that doesn't lead to paralysis (abortive polio).
+Some people who develop symptoms from the poliovirus contract a type of polio that doesn't lead to paralysis (abortive polio).
 This usually causes the same mild, flu-like signs and symptoms typical of other viral illnesses.

-Signs and symptoms, which generally last one to 10 days, include:
+Signs and symptoms, which can last up to 10 days, include:

 - Sore throat